Vonng/pigsty/docs/v-pg-provision.md

 Archive and backup disk directory, default is `/var/backups`

-Pigsty's default [directory structure] (/zh/docs/concepts/provision/fhs/) assumes that there is a backup data disk mount point on the system for backup and archive data.
+Pigsty's default [FHS](r-fhs.md) assumes that there is a backup data disk mount point on the system for backup and archive data.
 The backup disk is not mandatory.
 If the backup disk does not exist on the system, the user can also specify a subdirectory on the primary data disk as the backup disk root mount point.